maria-roestorff-udacity/birds-of-world/backend/README.md

 #### Post New Habitat

-- sends a post request in order to add a new habitat
+- Sends a post request in order to add a new habitat
+- Permission: post:habitats

 example curl: